 The NT needs a strategy to kickstart a clean, innovative, safe and competitive renewable hydrogen industry that creates jobs and benefits all Territorians.

-Green hydrogen is an emerging zero-emissions fuel that will play a vital role in the NT’s grid of the future.
-As stated in the federal government's National Hydrogen Strategy, in the future hydrogen will support energy system reliability, enhance energy security, create local jobs and build an export industry (dubbed 'shipping sunshine') valued in the billions.
+Renewable hydrogen is an emerging zero-emissions fuel that will play a vital role in the NT’s grid of the future.
+As stated in the federal government's National Hydrogen Strategy, in the future renewable hydrogen will transform how we power our homes, our heavy industries, our transport and ultimately, our economy.
+It will create local jobs and build an export industry (dubbed 'shipping sunshine') valued in the billions.

 In its latest annual report, the Territory's main electricity generator Territory Generation stated it was engaged with the Australian Renewable Energy Agency (ARENA) on a hydrogen solution for Yulara in Central Australia “to significantly increase solar energy deliverables to that region”.
 Unfortunately, this project has been rejected by the NT Government Treasury.

-The Territory has the potential to be major global player in the hydrogen industry by 2030.
-But first we need a government with a green hydrogen strategy.
+The Territory has the potential to be major global player in the renewable hydrogen industry by 2030.
+But first we need a government with a renewable hydrogen strategy.

 How will this create Territorian jobs and support Territorian businesses?

-The Territory is well-placed to capitalise on the hydrogen export market thanks to:
+The Territory is well-placed to capitalise on the renewable hydrogen export market thanks to: